In Haskell, functions must always return the same consistent type. There

 on objects in another category.
 In Haskell, this concept is captured by

-typeclass.
-It states that for any type t
+the Functor typeclass.
+It states that for any type t that takes one

-), we can make it an instance of Functor
+argument (like Maybe), we can make it an instance of Functor by

 fmap :: Functor t => (a -> b) -> (t a -> t b)